Below is a list of enterprise password managers

 The code below lets you encode a password in SAS, based on the methods for encoding passwords available in SAS.

 You can see a description of the methods for encoding below.
 Be aware that a password encoded with base64 (sas001) can be very easily discovered.
+See this blogpost of how to decode BASE64 directly in SAS.

 Encoding vs. encryption